jkljkl1197/DubX-Script/README.md

 - Staff (helps differentiate staff members from normal users)
 - Work Mode (no video or chat)
 - Bug Report (report bugs to the developers)
+- Split Chat (easily see the difference in chat blocks)
+- Feature Request (send feature requests to the developers)

 -----------------
 Translations